We want to hire a car in Lebanon to drive ourselves around. Are we silly to do this as we have heard that the driving there is crazy?

 In some European cities they deliberately remove all traffic signs and markings and make it a free-for-all.
 By making it unpredictable and potentially dangerous, people slow down and take extra care.
 Seems like the Lebanese have been doing this for years!

-If you're determined to have a car, maybe get a driver, too.... someone who knows the road rules and who can take the blame (and insurance problems) if there is a crash. about 7 years ago
+If you're determined to have a car, maybe get a driver, too.... someone who knows the road rules and who can take the blame (and insurance problems) if there is a crash. over 7 years ago